developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 * Remotely through a company's own mobile device management (MDM) system (if supported by that system)
 * **Programmatically through [EMDK for Android](../../../../emdk-for-android)** development tools

-#### Using the "FetchTemplate()" method call
+#### Using the `FetchTemplate()` method call
-Templates saved to the `/<accountID>/templates/release/` folder on the Template Builder web site can be retrieved programmatically through EMDK APIs using the `FetchTemplate()` method.
+Templates saved to the `/<accountID>/templates/release/` folder on the Template Builder server can be retrieved programmatically through EMDK APIs using the `FetchTemplate()` method.
 Use Template Builder to identify the exact path name when calling the method.

 **For example, the path to the server-based Templates folder** from the image below would be: